Checking date: 04/04/2024

 Learning activities and methodology

 - Magister and practical teaching sessions.
-Also, it is necessary the attendance of students to laboratory sessions.
+Also, it is mandatory the attendance of students to laboratory sessions.

 Assessment System